LeshaTat/passdapp/README.md

   sets mark="", secret=OTP, counter=counter-1.

-PyTeal specification for contract and logic signatures can be found in file /pysrc/passdapp.py.
+You can find PyTeal specifications for contract and logic signatures in the file /pysrc/passdapp.py.

 ### Setup

 1. Generate 44-bits password randomly.
-User gets it as an 4-words passphrase where each word is chosen randomly from the [list](https://git.io/fhZUO) of 2048 words.
+The user gets it as an 4-words passphrase where each word is chosen randomly from the [list](https://git.io/fhZUO) of 2048 words.

 2. Opt-in to PassDApp smart contract.